 Having been brought up in a working-class family in Sheffield in the 1950s, I was trained from an early age to abhor waste, and I still do, not only for financial reasons but now also for environmental reasons.
 Shopping local means that I can buy only what I need for a day or 2 – so less wasted food and less wasted money.
 I hear people say that they find local independent shops expensive, but I’m not sure about that.
 I think that supermarkets have done a very good job of persuading us that they are cheaper, and of persuading us to buy more than we need.

 Of course I understand that it’s just not practical for everyone to shop local all the time.
-Supermarkets’ longer opening hours are essential for “hard working families” (to quote every single bloody politician in this interminable election campaign).
+Supermarkets’ longer opening hours are essential for “hard working families” (to quote every single bloody politician in the country).
 I know that I’m very lucky to be able to work from home much of the time, and pop out to the shops whenever I need something.
 Those with precious little free time can be put off by the long queues outside the Essex Road shops on Saturdays.
 For me, though, the lines are an opportunity to enjoy the banter between the people who work there and their customers, and to listen to and chat with people about what and how they’ll be cooking this weekend.

 About the recipes.